 $12,957,265

-Directed and written by Jeff Nichols, 'Loving' tells the extraordinary true story of a couple arrested for their interracial marriage in 1960s Virginia.
+Directed and written by Jeff Nichols, 'Loving' recounts the remarkable journey of a couple arrested simply for their interracial marriage in 1960s Virginia—a story that still resonates today.

-Inspired by Nancy Buirski's documentary, 'The Loving Story' (2011), the movie is subtle and restrained, yet profoundly touching.
-The authentic connection between the lead actors brings Richard and Mildred Loving’s story vividly to life.
+Inspired by Nancy Buirski's documentary 'The Loving Story' (2011), the film employs subtlety and grace to portray deep, genuine emotion.
+The powerful chemistry between the lead actors vividly brings Richard and Mildred's ordeal and triumph to life.

 ComedyDramaRomance